 Note: This folder is usually hidden by default.
 The following article explains how to access hidden folders.

 On Mac the Remote Script folder is located inside the Ableton Live application bundle.
 To access it, locate the Live application in Finder, right click on it and select "Show Package Content" in the appearing context menu.
 Then navigate to:

 /Contents/App-Resources/MIDI Remote Scripts/

-If the custom/third-party Scripts stopped working after a manual update of Live, and this update doesn't contain any technical changes in the Control Surfaces framework, you'll need to reinstall the Third Party Control Surfaces as they are not copied over automatically after a manual update of Live.
+If the custom/third-party Scripts stops working after a manual update of Live, and this update doesn't contain any technical changes in the control surface framework, you'll need to reinstall the third-party control surface as they are not copied over automatically after a manual update of Live.